babbtx/mock-simple-aspsp/README.md

 1. No checking of authorized consents.
 Normally an API server would check the terms of the user's authorization either to validate the request and/or to tailor the response.
-The most egregious mistake herein is that no attempt is made to tailor the API responses based on the user's authorized consent.
+The most egregious "mistake" herein is that no attempt is made to check and honor the user's authorized consent.
 Obviously there are several implications of this:
    * Access is allowed even when the user revokes his or her authorization.
    * Access is allowed to resource types that the user did not authorize.
    * The caller will get `Detailed` resource data for every resource which OpenBanking mandates `Basic` versus `Detailed` variations on resources.